-- Completes an appropriate symptom-free waiting period. - Complies with treatment program. - Tolerates treatment without disqualifying side effects (e.g., sedation or impaired coordination). - Has a comprehensive evaluation from an appropriate mental health processional who understands the functions and demands of commercial driving.
+- Completes an appropriate symptom-free waiting period. - Complies with treatment program. - Tolerates treatment without disqualifying side effects (e.g., sedation or impaired coordination). - Has a comprehensive evaluation from an appropriate mental health professional who understands the functions and demands of commercial driving.

 - Active psychosis.

 - Prominent negative symptoms, including:

-- Substantially compromised judgmer rt.
+- o Substantially compromised judgment.

 - Attentional difficulties.

 - Suicidal behavior or ideation.

-- Personality disorder that is montheadly manifested by overt inappropriate acts.
+- o Personality disorder that is repeatedly manifested by overt inappropriate acts.

-- Treatment side effects that intent re with safe driving.
+- Treatment side effects that interfere with safe driving.

-At least every 2 years the driver with a nistory of a major mood disorder should have evaluation and clearance from a mental heal his picialist, such as a psychiatrist or psychologist, who understands the functions and demands of commercial driving.
+At least every 2 years the driver with a history of a major mood disorder should have evaluation and clearance from a mental health specialist, such as a psychiatrist or psychologist, who understands the functions and demands of commercial driving.

-Advise the certified drive: with a major mood disorder to report any manic or severe major depressive episode within 30 days of onset to the driver's employer, medical examiner, or appropriate health care professional and to seek medical intervention.
+Advise the certified driver with a major mood disorder to report any manic or severe major depressive episode within 30 days of onset to the driver's employer, medical examiner, or appropriate health care professional and to seek medical intervention.